Money Market Accounts offer tiered savings.

 *$2,500 minimum balance to avoid fees.
 30 day grace period to get to minimum balance.

 **By law, you may make no more than six (6) transfers or withdrawals from your account each month.
 This can only occur three times in a rolling twelve month period or the account type may change or account may be closed.
 A $5.00 fee will be assessed for each transfer made that exceeds the six (6) limit per month.
 Exceptions to this are transactions or withdrawals made by mail, messenger, ATM or in person.
+Interest rate and annual percentage yield may change.
+At our discretion, we may change the interest rate daily.

 Fees may reduce earnings.